Life Coach Training Frequently Asked Questions

 • Is taught directly by Alan Cohen rather than by assistants or trainees.
 With the exception of a few stimulating guest presenters, you will learn directly from the founder.

-• Includes a strong in-person element, a four-day training retreat.
-You will be interacting with other students physically present rather than simply via telephone or online.
+• Includes a strong in-person element, a four-day training retreat in Hawaii.
+You will be interacting with other students physically present rather than simply online.

 • Builds a strong support community of peers.
 Many graduates stay connected with each other after the program, offering each other friendship, support, feedback, and resources to further the application of life coaching principles, practices, and success.